willmorrison1/DART-atmos-corr/tutorials/Model-world/README.md

 ## Extrinsic parameters

-Select the the camera (click on it, top right in "scene collection"), press *n*, then you will see the location and rotation XYZ "transform" parameters window.
+Select the camera (click on it in top right "scene collection" panel), then press *n* and you will see the location and rotation XYZ "transform" parameters window.

-Modify these 6 parameters to have X = Y = Z = 150 world coordinates and rotation X = Y = Z = 0 3D vector elements.
+Modify these 6 parameters to have X = Y = Z = 150 world coordinates, and X = Y = Z = 0 rotation 3D vector elements.
 To view the newly altered geometry through the camera viewport, left click on the central window (the 'user perspective') and press

 ```
 Crtl + Numpad0